stefanhuber/pwa-energy-comparison/README.md

  - **figures**: generated figures for paper
  - **helper**: python helper functions, e.g. for using `adb` or `batterystats`
  - **Analysis.ipynb**: Notebook with statistical analysis and generation of figures
+ - **connect.py**: Script to try to establish Wi-Fi connection with USB-connected device
  - **prepare.py**: Setup script for preparing a connected device
  - **start_battery_test.py**: Script to start the complete battery test for sample apps on a connected device
  - **start_single_battery_test.py**: Script to start a single app battery test for a sample app on a connected device